influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/query/_index.md

 ---

-The `influx query` command executes a literal Flux query provided as a string or a literal Flux query contained in a file by specifying the file prefixed with an `@` sign.
+The `influx query` command executes a literal Flux query provided as a string or a literal Flux query contained in a file.

 ## Usage
 ```